james058/Elevator-simulator/README.md

-A program that simulates the operation of elevators in a building
+A program that simulates the operation of elevators in a building, developed in c++ using the QtC++ framework